nicferrari/backtester/README.md

 use backtester::datas::Data;
 use backtester::strategies::{sma_cross};
 ```
 - Define an instance of the Data class.
-Market data can be retrieve either through yahoo-finance or read from
+Market data can be retrieved either through yahoo-finance or read from
 a CSV file (OHLC format, Volume is not uploaded)
 ```rust
 let quotes = Data::load("GOOG.csv","GOOG")?;